Home · Property Management · Renting Out a New Build

 Get a pre-build rental appraisal

 Understand what your finished home will rent for in the current market.
-This helps you calibrate your build choices and confirm the investment stacks up before you have committed too far.
+Helps you calibrate your build choices and confirm the investment stacks up before you've committed too far.

 During build

 Markets shift.
-A check in halfway through your build keeps your expected rent grounded in current data, not the figures you saw a year ago.
+A check-in halfway through your build keeps your expected rent grounded in current data, not last year's figures.

 Final stages